Futures (album): Release

 On July 15, 2004, Futures was announced for release in three months' time; alongside this, the band emailed three songs, namely "Pain", "Just Tonight..." and "Polaris", to their street team.
 On July 30, the album's track listing was revealed.
 Samples of three new tracks—"Futures", "Nothingwrong", and "Night Drive"—were posted on the group's website shortly afterwards.
 "Pain" was released as the album's lead single on August 24, 2004.
 Two versions of the CD single were released: one included demos of "When I Want" and "Shame" and the music video for "Pain"; while the other featured the demo "Shame", a live recording of "Yer Feet", and the video for "Pain".
 The video, which premiered on September 14 through Launch.com, was directed by Paul Fedor and roughly followed the theme of the 1985 film Better Off Dead.
 It was shot in North Bridge, California.

 On October 11, Futures was made available for streaming through MTV's website before being released on October 19 through Interscope Records.
 The artwork was a photograph taken by Christopher Wray-McCann at Burning Man.
 According to Adkins, the event had a phonebooth "in the middle of nowhere with a sign above it that says 'Talk to God'".
 Bonus tracks were added to various versions: "Shame" on the vinyl and European CD versions; "Shame", "When I Want", and "You" on the Japanese edition.
 Some promotional copies featured the extra track "Jen", which was left off the album, as Adkins felt it was out of place.
 A deluxe edition of the album was released showcasing the album's songs in demo form.
 The UK deluxe edition included "Shame" and "When I Want", and demo versions of both of them, as bonus tracks, while the Japanese version featured "Shame", "When I Want", "You", demos of these three tracks, alongside "Sparkle", an acoustic version of "Work", and a cover of "The Concept" by Teenage Fanclub.
+The cover was also featured on the 7" vinyl version of the single "Work".

 "Work" was released to radio on December 7, 2004.
 To coincide with the UK stint of a European tour, "Work" was released as a single there in March 2005.
 The CD single included the glitch musician Styrofoam's remix of "Drugs or Me" and an acoustic version of "Work", as well as the song's music video.
-The 7" vinyl featured a cover of the Teenage Fanclub track "The Concept".
 Futures was released to radio on May 10, 2005.
 In 2013, an iTunes Sessions EP was released, which featured a rendition of "Kill".
 In 2014, the band went on a celebratory 10th anniversary tour for the album, where they played it live in its entirety, touring the US, Australia, and New Zealand.
 To coincide with this, Futures, alongside Static Prevails and Clarity, was re-pressed on vinyl.
 In 2021, the band performed the album in its entirety again, alongside 2019's Surviving and 1999's Clarity.